learnbyexample/py_regular_expressions/py_regex.md

 ## Optional arguments syntax

 Speaking of `flags`, you should always pass them as a keyword argument.
-Using it as positional argument leads to a common mistake between `re.findall()` and `re.sub()` functions due to difference in placement.
+Using it as a positional argument leads to a common mistake between `re.findall()` and `re.sub()` functions due to difference in their placement.
 Their syntax, as per the docs, is shown below:

 >`re.findall(pattern, string, flags=0)`
 >